 The only way to be fully prepared as far as growing plants is concerned is to practice, practice, practice.
 If the economy takes a turn for the worse, then the gardening knowledge and skills acquired from practicing will come into play at this time.
-Initially, when beginning to plant a garden, start small and work your way up.
+Initially, find a reputable seed source that sells heirloom variety seeds .
+Seeds that are heirloom or open-pollinated will produce seeds that can be collected and stored for later seasons.
+This ensures you have future seeds to start your gardens with and will be less dependent on grocery stores.
+When beginning to plant a garden, start small and work your way up.
 Have a small garden plot or do container gardening if you are short on space.
 Make sure the seeds that are purchased are the heirloom or non-GMO varieties.
 The seeds from these varieties will continually produce.
 As opposed to hybrid varieties that will only produce for one season.

 With each gardening experience will come more wisdom on how to handle a larger garden.
 When researching what types of fruit and vegetables will be grown, think about what your family will need for an entire year.
 Keep in mind that if you are lucky enough to have any livestock, grains and grasses will be needed to be grown for them to consume.
 Any size family will have to have multiple plants.
 One plant per family member would be essential if you had a small hobby garden.
 You must think on a larger scale.
 You are planting a survival garden.
 And this is exactly what it means – to survive.
 Plant enough plants to have for food as well as to have left over for canning and preserving for the winters.

-These seeds that were chosen were based upon their yield quantities, *ease in growing, nutritional content and for the season they are planted in.
+These seeds are chosen based upon their yield quantities, *ease in growing, nutritional content and for the season they are planted in.